grzegorzberk/CleanClipboard/README.md

-# PlainTextClipboard
+# CleanClipboard

-PlainTextClipboard is a macOS application that monitors your clipboard, removes any formatting from the text, and maintains a history of clipboard contents.
+CleanClipboard is a macOS application that monitors your clipboard, removes any formatting from the text, and maintains a history of clipboard contents.
 This project is currently in beta, and I am actively working on adding new features.

 ## Features